 Catastrophic coverage refers to the point when your total prescription drug costs for a calendar year have reached a set maximum level ($5,000 in 2018, and $5,100 in 2019).
 At this point, you are out of the prescription drug “donut hole” and your prescription drug coverage begins paying for most of your drug expenses.

-Once you’ve reached the catastrophic coverage threshold for the year, you’ll only pay $3.35 for generic drugs and $8.35 for brand names, or 5 percent of the total drug cost, whichever is higher (the dollar amounts apply in 2018; they are adjusted for inflation each year; in 2019, if you reach the catastrophic coverage threshold, you’ll pay at least $3.40 for generic drugs and at least $8.50 for brand names.
+Once you’ve reached the catastrophic coverage threshold for 2018, you’ll pay at least $3.35 for generic drugs and $8.35 for brand names, or 5 percent of the total drug cost, whichever is higher.
+The dollar amounts are adjusted for inflation each year; in 2019, if you reach the catastrophic coverage threshold, you’ll pay at least $3.40 for generic drugs and at least $8.50 for brand names.

 A doctor must sign and submit a certificate of medical necessity before a Medicare enrollee can receive coverage for certain medical equipment.